arpita-aho/AI/README.md

-# Title of My Project: Build Powerful AI Applications
+# Build Powerful AI Applications

 Haystack is an open-source framework by deepset for developing production-ready LLM applications.
 It enables developers to implement search systems, question-answering, RAG pipelines, and conversational agents efficiently.